Whisky-App/whisky-book/src/game-support/dead-by-daylight.md

 {{#template ../templates/rating.md status=Garbage installs=Yes opens=No}}

 > [!NOTE]
-> Fails to launch due to Easy Anti Cheat.
+> Fails to launch due to an error when loading Easy Anti Cheat.

 ## Setup
  - Install in Steam as normal.